metro-ontime/performance_tracker/README.md

 # Metro Performance Monitor

-### A Health App for the Los Angeles Metro Rail system
+### A Health App for the Los Angeles Metro Rail System

-This website, incubated at Hack for LA, tracks LA Metro trains and provides up to date statistics summarizing daily, weekly, monthly and annual performance.
+This project, incubated at Hack for LA, tracks LA Metro trains and provides up to date statistics summarizing daily, weekly, monthly and annual performance.
 Our mission is to monitor and report the number of both on-time and late train arrivals on an ongoing basis for all Metro rail lines in Los Angeles.
 These are:
  - Blue Line
  - Red Line
  - Green Line